Understanding

 Change your habits

+All behaviours serve a function and help us in some way, otherwise they would not be repeated.
 Small, manageable changes to your habits can break the feeling of being stuck.
+When we want to change, CBT helps to find new behaviours and strategies to achieve our goals.
 We find the actions that move you forward.

 Factors that support